mridoni/llxvm/README.md

 # LLXVM

-llxvm is a tool that allows to compile C source files to JVM bytecode (.class) or CIL/.Net (.exe/dll) and run traditional applications written in C to run in a pure-Java environment (with some caveats).
+llxvm is a tool that allows to compile C source files to JVM bytecode (.class) or CIL/.Net (.exe/dll) and run traditional applications written in C in a pure-Java environment (with some caveats).

 llxvm is based on [lljvm](https://github.com/davidar/lljvm) by David a.
 Roberts, a project that unfortunately has been dormant for several years and relies on a now archaic version of LLVM/clang (2.7).
 I made several changes to adapt it to a more modern version of LLVM/clang (10+), removed some unnecessary tools, rewrote and expanded the linker and added other tools.
 Moreover, I refactored the backend's code to be able to emit CIL/.Net assembly beside JVM bytecode).